 In recent Clubhouse sessions, Changpeng Zhao (CZ) has said that improving customer support is “not an easy problem to solve” but that’s is something he’s personally prioritised.

 Of these four options, Binance has the largest number of cryptocurrencies available for trading.
-But although they’ve recently added several GBP trading pairs, they’ve still got less available than Coinbase or Kraken.

 Summary: Best Cryptocurrency Exchange?